 There are many ways to become involved with helping to heal the ocean and creating safer marine habitats, and beaches.

 One way is to look into how you can locally become involved.
 As we become aware as individuals those around us also become aware.
-It is likely that if you live near a beach there is some kind of collection activity that occurs yearly.
+It is likely that if you live near a beach there is some kind of collection activity that occurs yearly, or optimally on a weekly basis.

 For some collection will be easier than for others, as not all of us live near the beach.
 However you can still make a difference by supporting those who are already collecting.